DojoBits/community/cloud-native-for-africa/README.md

 </div>

 This presentation covers a few subjects from the KCNA curriculum.
-It was created as contribution from DojoBits to the CNCF, Linux Foundation and Andela initiative to train African technologists in cloud native basics.
+It was created as a contribution from DojoBits to the CNCF, Linux Foundation, and Andela initiative to train African technologists in cloud native basics.

 # Agenda